 Super Mario Bros.
-Movie 2D (nl)
+Movie 2D (NL)

 A new feature film about one of pop culture’s most famous plumbers.

-Illumination and Nintendo, two world-renowned names in the entertainment industry, joined forces for the first time ever for Super Mario Bros.
-THE MOVIE, a new feature film about one of pop culture’s most famous plumbers.
-Based on the world of Nintendo’s Mario games, the film takes the audience into a unique, colorful and fantastic universe for a spectacular film packed with action and humour.
-While trying to fix an underground water pipe in Brooklyn, plumber Mario (Chris Pratt; Jurassic World movies, The Lego Movie franchise) and his brother Luigi (Charlie Day; It’s Always Sunny in Philadelphia) fall through a mysterious pipe.
-Enter a magical new home.
-The world right But there they get separated and Mario embarks on a grand adventure to find Luigi.
-With the help of Toad (Keegan-Michael Key; The Lion King), a native of the Mushroom Kingdom, and training from the determined leader of the Mushroom Kingdom Princess Peach (Anya Taylor-Joy; The Queen’s Gambit), Mario learns that his own powers.
+Two world-renowned names in the entertainment industry, Illumination and Nintendo, have united for the first time ever for The Super Mario Bros.
+The Movie, a new feature film about one of pop culture’s most famous plumbers.
+Based in the world of Nintendo’s Mario games, the film takes viewers into a unique, colorful and spectacular universe for a spectacular film packed with action and humour.
+While trying to fix an underground water pipe in Brooklyn, plumber Mario (Chris Pratt; Jurassic World films, The Lego Movie franchise) and his brother Luigi (Charlie Day; It’s Always Sunny in Philadelphia) discover a mysterious pipe through a Enter the magical new world.
+Ok.
+But there they get separated and Mario sets off on a grand adventure to find Luigi.
+With the help of Toad (Keegan-Michael Key; The Lion King), a resident of the Mushroom Kingdom, and training from Princess Peach (Anya Taylor-Joy; The Queen’s Gambit), the resolute leader of the Mushroom Kingdom, Mario discovers his own powers.

-mould: Flores van Rooijen (voice), Thijs van Aken (voice), Wajen van den Bosch (voice), Marcel Jonker (voice), Julien Ubergen (voice), Hub Dyckstaal (voice), Milan van Velden (voice)
+mould: Flores van Rooijen (voice), Thijs van Aken (voice), Wajen van den Bosch (voice), Marcel Jonker (voice), Julian Ubergen (voice), Hube Dyckstaal (voice), Milan van Velden (voice)

 Director: Aaron Horvath, Michael Jelnick